Preserves: an Expressive Data Language

 Sets.

-is an unordered finite set of Value
+A Set is an unordered finite set of Values.
+It contains no

 duplicate values, following the equivalence relation

-induced by the total order on Value
+induced by the total order on Values.
+Two Sets are compared by

 sorting their elements ascending using the total order

-and comparing the resulting Sequence
+and comparing the resulting Sequences.7

 Dictionaries.

 Each pair comprises a key and a value.
-Keys in a Dictionary
+Keys in a Dictionary are

 pairwise distinct.
-Instances of Dictionary
+Instances of Dictionary are compared by

 lexicographic7 comparison of the sequences

-’s pairs in ascending order by
+resulting from ordering each Dictionary’s pairs in ascending order by

 key.